Tarabara Research Group

 - Research area 2: Membrane materials for reactive separations

 - Research area 3: Virus removal and inactivation

-- Research area 5: Natural coagulants for water purification
+- Research area 5: Plant-derived coagulants for water treatment

 Navigate the tabs below to find out what we do on each of the five research topics listed above.
 More details can be found in our publications.

 - Research area 2